Introduction to the Shroud of Turin

 see the cathedral of Turin via this webcam.
 The Shroud is securely

-fully unrolled on a flat surface.
-The reliquary is filled with an
+unrolled on a flat surface.
+The reliquary is filled with an inactive

 I invite the reader to read a short paper written by the professional